 Through July 2020, the first iteration of this system was overseen by researchers at the University of Maryland Center for Substance Abuse Research.
 Funded by NIDA as a Cooperative Agreement in April 2020, the second iteration of this center is led by our Coordinating Center, composed of scientists from the University of Florida, New York University, and Florida Atlantic University.

-Through this second iteration, NDEWS will incorporate real-time surveillance to detect early signals of potential drug epidemics.
+Through this second iteration, NDEWS incorporates real-time surveillance to detect early signals of potential drug epidemics.
 Our new system implements an expanded Early Warning Network that utilizes novel surveillance methods and harmonizes and disseminates data in a rapid and timely manner.
-By focusing on leading indicators, the resulting system will be more responsive than reactive.
+By focusing on leading indicators, the resulting system is more responsive than reactive.